 Conventions in Las Vegas in December

 December is by far the quietest month in Las Vegas for Conventions.
 The whole industry seems to take December off and there are half the usual Convention attendees than a regular month.
 All in you can pretty much ignore convention footfall if you are planning on coming in December however this is about the only month that this can be said!

 Have Your Say:

 Have you visited Las Vegas in December?
 Did you get snow?
 Did you get Frost?
-Did you get any Rain days or was it just wall to wall sunshine?
-We know the weather is not as predictable in December as other months and there are often some surprises, so let us know what you got on your December trips.
-And if you have any question just fire away in the comments
+Did you get any Rain days or was it just wall-to-wall sunshine?
+We know the weather is not as predictable in December as in other months and there are often some surprises, so let us know what you got on your December trips.
+And if you have any questions just fire away in the comments.